ashleydavis/the-data-wrangler-blog/_posts/2020-03-15-time-series-volatility.md

 ```
 ![Chart](/content/time-series-volatility/images/cell_11_output_1.png)

+## What can we do with this?

+Volatility is used to assess how much a time series is fluctuating.
+You can use this in your trading strategy however you like.
+Does your strategy rely on highly volatile stocks?
+This is how you can measure that.
+Do you prefer to invest in less volatile stocks?
+This can do that as well.

+You might even use volatility as a market filter, only trading either if the market is highly volatile or less volatile, depending on the needs your strategy!

+---

-You can edit and evaluate this example notebook using [Data-Forge Notebook](http://www.data-forge-notebook.com)
+You can edit and evaluate this example notebook with [Data-Forge Notebook](http://www.data-forge-notebook.com)